 Thachil, Tariq.
 2017.
-Do Internal Migrants Divide or Unite Across Ethnic Lines?
-Ethnographic and Experimental Evidence from Urban India.
+Do Rural Migrants Divide Ethnically in the City?
+Evidence from an Ethnographic Experiment in India.
 Forthcoming, American Journal of Political Science.

 Thachil, Tariq (first author), and Emmanuel Teitelbaum.
 2015.
 "Ethnic Parties and Public Spending: New Theory in Evidence from the Indian States."
 Comparative Political Studies, 48, 11 (September): 1389-1420.